dkemfldks/docs/source/help/apps/desktop-guide.rst

 Configure whether the taskbar icon flashes when a new message is received on any of your active teams and servers.

-This setting is on by default.
+This setting is off by default.

 Menu Bar
 ---------------------------------------------------------------------